 ERISA imposes certain duties on persons who are fiduciaries of a Plan subject to Title I of ERISA, and ERISA and the Code prohibit certain transactions involving the assets of a Plan that is subject to ERISA and/or Section 4975 of the Code (a "Covered Plan") and certain "parties in interest," within the meaning of Section 3(14) of ERISA, or "disqualified persons," within the meaning of Section 4975(e)(2) of the Code.
 Under ERISA and the Code, any person who exercises authority or control over the management or disposition of the assets of a Covered Plan, or who renders investment advice for a fee or other compensation, direct or indirect, with respect to the assets of a Covered Plan, is generally considered to be a fiduciary of the Covered Plan.
-Neither we, the underwriters or any of our or their affiliates or agents (the "Transaction Parties") will undertake to provide impartial investment advice, or to give advice in a fiduciary capacity to any Covered Plan in connection with the Plan's acquisition, holding or disposition of any ADS.
+Neither we, the underwriters or any of our or their affiliates or agents (the "Transaction Parties") will undertake to provide impartial investment advice, or to give advice in a fiduciary capacity to any Covered Plan in connection with the Plan's acquisition, holding or disposition of any notes (including the exercise of conversion rights) or any ADS.

-In considering whether to invest the assets of any Plan in an ADS, a fiduciary of a Plan should determine, among other things, whether the investment is in accordance with the documents and instruments governing such Plan and the applicable provisions of ERISA, the Code or any provisions of Similar Law relating to a fiduciary's duties to such Plan, including, without limitation, to the extent applicable, the prudence, diversification, delegation of control, conflict of interest and prohibited transaction provisions of ERISA, the Code and any Similar Law.
+In considering whether to invest the assets of any Plan in a note and the exercise of conversion rights, a fiduciary of a Plan should determine, among other things, whether the investment is in accordance with the documents and instruments governing such Plan and the applicable provisions of ERISA, the Code or any provisions of Similar Law relating to a fiduciary's duties to such Plan, including, without limitation, to the extent applicable, the prudence, diversification, delegation of control, conflict of interest and prohibited transaction provisions of ERISA, the Code and any Similar Law.